What to See in Venice: Churches in Santa Croce:

 Church by S.Maria Mater Domini

 The orginal church was founded around 960.
 It was demolished and rebuilt in 1503.
 It is still laid out in the form of a Greek cross although the façade is in Tuscan Renaissance style.
-Two of the artworks are said to be important: “St Christina” by Catena and Tintoretto’s “Finding of the Cross”.Leave me a comment below to share your thoughts with me.
+Two of the artworks are said to be important: “St Christina” by Catena and Tintoretto’s “Finding of the Cross”.Please let me know what you thought of this post...
+I'm dying to find out...